shanujaiswal/Practice_Project/JS notes.md

 --> Arrow Functions Don’t Have Their Own this
 --> Arrow Functions Inherit this from Their Parent Scope --> Arrow Functions Are Useful for Callbacks

+# Name Property
+--> Tell the name of the function